jhildenbiddle/class-change/README.md

 ### Add, Remove and Toggle

-These example demonstrate programatically applying class changes using a various methods of specifying elements and class names.
+These example demonstrates programmatically applying class changes using various methods of specifying elements and class names.

 **HTML**